einride/aip-go/contrib/ents/README.md

 ## Tips

 - Centralize your `filtering.Declarations` so the same validation is shared between your API layer and ent integration.
-- Combine `QueryBy` with other ent `Modify` calls to append additional predicates or joins as needed.
+- Combine `FilterBy` with other ent `Modify` calls to append additional predicates or joins as needed.
 - When you add new sortable or filterable fields, update the declarations and regenerate any service documentation accordingly.